siemens/OOASP/asp_interactive_configuration/README.md

 The files corresponding to the current version are in [`ooasp`](ooasp).

-The package usage and new features are showcased in the jupyter notebooks inside the folder [`usage`](usage)
+The package usage and new features are showcased in the jupyter notebooks inside the folder [`usage`](usage).

 ## Documentation